Skip to Content

 One of its most unique features is that it has no fur on its back – each wing membrane extends up over its shoulder to the spine, where the membranes meet.
 These bats have a 1-meter wingspan and range from an umber color to completely black.
 They smell intensely of musk.

 Fascinatingly, Bulmer’s fruit bat is among the world’s most maneuverable bats, able to hover in place like a hummingbird or even fly in reverse.
-It is perhaps this airborne agility that allows it to roost in caves despite its large size – they are the world’s largest cave-roosting bats.
+It is perhaps this airborne agility that allows it to roost in caves despite its large size — it is one of the world’s largest cave-roosting bats.

 The bat species often known as mountain bats live in rocky areas with medium-height forests and chilly temperatures, which offer the sorts of fruit they like, such as figs.